nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 ![Instance selection](/img/select_instance.png)

-Once the instance is selected, the server is spun.
+Once the instance is selected, the server is spun up.
 If there are no errors encountered during this process, we will be automatically redirected to the dashboard.

 :::note